Flooding in First Nations communities

 • strengthen community resilience to future flood events

-ISC has a comprehensive emergency management service agreement with the Province of Alberta.
-The agreement ensures that Alberta First Nations are fully integrated into the provincial emergency management system.
+ISC has a emergency management service agreement with the Province of Alberta.
+The agreement supports Alberta First Nations are fully integrated into the provincial emergency management system.
 This includes a direct provincial presence, as required, during emergency events on reserves that is integrated with the broader provincial response as well as preparedness training and emergency planning assistance.

 ISC supports a number of projects on reserves specifically focused on preparedness and mitigation for overland flooding.
 Over the past few years, Alberta region has provided funding to the following initiatives in region, some are ongoing as a result of delays related to the pandemic:

-• FNAdapt funding for the Alberta Bow River Basin Flood Hazard Assessment Project, 2017 to 2018
+• First Nations Adapt funding for the Alberta Bow River Basin Flood Hazard Assessment Project, 2017 to 2018

 • Flood Plain Mapping project at Cold Lake First Nation, 2019 to 2020